 Visit the Brighton Sea Life Centre and marvel at the marine life on display

 The Brighton Sea Life Centre allows you to see and learn about marine life.
 It’s also one to put on your list if your day trip to Brighton includes children.

 The centre has over 5,000 creatures, which includes everything from sharks to jellyfish to seahorses.
 Having been open for around 150 years, the website states it is the oldest continually operating aquarium in the world.

 As well as wandering through the aquarium, you can book extra experiences when you visit.
 You can sit in a glass-bottomed boat while sharks and turtles swim below or you can board the boat at turtle feeding time.

+It is crammed with characterful independent shops, and is a really unique area to shop in.
+You can find everything from clothes and jewellery stores, to souvenir and antique shops.
 You can also grab some food in between browsing in the shops: there are a number of restaurants and pubs, quaint tea rooms, and food stalls to choose from here.

 For a drink in an historic old building, there’s the 16th-century Cricketers Arms, Brighton’s oldest pub.
 The pub is also famous for its mention in Graham Greene’s novel, Brighton Rock.